pgarus/dotfiles/README.md

 # dotfiles

-Colors are configured for terminal with solarized-light color scheme.
+Colors are configured for terminal with (lightly modified) solarized-light color scheme.